ameetvvdn/react_d3_poc/README.md

      ToolTip.js: ToolTip component show data related to value in line chart

 ## Future Improvements/Scope
+ D3 focuses on data, so we can create realtime charts or other visualization tool as data change.

 Note: This is just a POC, so basic charts have been created.
 It doesn't contain any complex or real time chart.